 As described above, in the Monte Carlo model the number of Monte Carlo steps performed is proportional to the melt depth.
-By using an activation energy, G_A , for Nickel of 9.15×10^{-20} J/mol [27] and the heat of fusion of NiTi as 31.6 kJ/mol [28], the number of Monte Carlo steps required to model solidification of a 1 μ m film was determined to be nine.
+By using an activation energy, G_A , for Nickel of 9.15e-20 J/molecule [27] and the heat of fusion of NiTi as 31.6 kJ/mol [28], the number of Monte Carlo steps required to model solidification of a 1μm film was determined to be nine.
 For partially melted films grain growth occurs from the surface of the remaining solid material.
 Since solid phase crystallization of amorphous NiTi films has been shown to produce randomly oriented grains that span the thickness of the film [26], the initial grain size in the model is considered to be independent of melt depth and the grain orientations random.
 Different melt depths can be modeled by varying the number of Monte Carlo steps included in the model.
 Nickel was chosen to represent NiTi for the activation energy since it shares the same BCC structure.
-Figure 11 is a surface grain map derived from the Monte Carlo model after nine Monte Carlo steps where each color represents a different normal orientation.
+Figure 10 is a surface grain map derived from the Monte Carlo model after nine Monte Carlo steps where each color represents a different normal orientation.
 In-plane grain shapes are generally equiaxed and both small and large grains are observed.
-Overall, the morphology and size of the grains is similar to what is observed experimentally in Figs. 5 and 6 with the larger grains being roughly $10 \,\mu\text{m}$ and the smaller grains being 1 or $2 \,\mu\text{m}$ in diameter.
-Figure 12 shows grain maps of selected orientations, (110) and (200), after the initial and final Monte Carlo steps of the anisotropic model.
+Overall, the morphology and size of the grains is similar to what is observed experimentally in Fig. 4 and 5.
+Figure 11 shows grain maps of selected orientations, (110) and (200), after the initial and final Monte Carlo steps of the anisotropic model.
 As a whole, (110) oriented grains can be seen to grow in size during the course of the model.
 (200) oriented grains generally decrease in size with some disappearing completely by the final Monte Carlo step.
 This is due to the anisotropic growth rates captured by the model during solidification of the film.
 As seen in Fig. 2, the (110) orientation has one of the lowest surface energies of all the orientations included in the model while the (200) orientation has a much higher surface energy.
 Thus, during growth, the probability that an element will solidify with a (110) orientation is larger than the probability it will solidify with a (200) orientation.
 The complete disappearance of some grains is caused by occlusion by other, faster growing grains, likely with more preferred orientations.
-It should be noted; however, that each Monte Carlo step represents only a layer of material within the solid and thus, while grains may disappear from the surface as the number of steps increases, the grains are not completely removed from the material.
+It should be noted, however, that each Monte Carlo step represents only a layer of material within the solid and thus, while grains may disappear from the surface as the number of steps increases, the grains are not completely removed from the material.
 It is also noted that no evidence of nucleation is observed in the model.
 As shown in Eq.
-(2), there is a possibility that a reorientation can occur even if it does not produce a net decrease in free energy.
+2, there is a possibility that a reorientation can occur even if it does not produce a net decrease in free energy.
 The probability of this occurrence, however, is nearly zero for even small increases in energy.